telerik/xaml-docs/knowledge-base/kb-gridview-datatrigger-doesnt-work-in-celltemplate.md

 ---
-title: DataTrigger Define in CellTemplate of RadGridView Column Doesn't Work.
+title: DataTrigger Defined in CellTemplate of RadGridView Column Doesn't Work.
 description: A DataTrigger defined in a column's CellTemplate or CellEditTemplate of RadGridView doesn't get executed.
 type: troubleshooting
 page_title: DataTrigger Added in CellTemplate of GridViewColumn of DataGrid won't work